kentis/DurablePetri/README.md

-petriCode
+Durable Petri
 =========

-PetriCode is a tool to generate code from CPN models annotated with pragmatics.
+Durable Petri is a tool to Azure Durable Functions from CPN models annotated with pragmatics.
-PetriCode allows the user to define code generation pragmatics and templates.
-PetriCode is not meant to be a full general purpose graphical programming language, rather a platform for making domain specific languages.
-Also, in recognition of the fact that no modeling-level language can ever be complete we provide the user with endless opportunities to extend pragmatics and templates to fit individual projects.
+Durable Petri is a fork of PetriCode but targets an entirely different problem area.